matthias-reis/carda-gatsby/content/articles/2021/11/the-puppeteer.md

 language: en
 languageLink: /2021/11/monosphere-the-puppeteer/
 ---
-**The critically acclaimed new Monosphere album "The Puppeteer" will be out on 26 November.
+**The critically acclaimed new Monosphere album "The Puppeteer" will be out on November 26th.
 Time for an interview with the post-metal/prog band from Mainz.
 Drummer Rodney has not only answered my questions about the record.
 He has been vegan for almost ten years now, so we also talked about that topic.**

 **Anne:** You told me that "The Puppeteer" is a large-scale concept album.
 Would you like to tell me what concept it is?
 Does it tell a story?
 Who is the puppeteer?